Halkidiki, the Bright Peninsula

 - Be rest assured, you won’t come across any alligator at Crocodile Stone Beach (Fava Beach) but rather beautiful rocks that emerge from the turquoise water.
 In the hollow of this little intimate cove, children love to wade and play with the stones while the older ones can climb up these stones to then dive into the ocean!
 Itinerary.

-- At the foot of Danai Beach & Resort Villas, lies Nikiti, a long tongue of sand.
-Comprised of many restaurants, it is also ideal for snorkeling.
+- Made up of many restaurants, Nikiti is ideal for snorkelling.
 Here, you will a great variety of fishes; and with a gently sloping beach and clear waters, Nikiti is fast becoming the summer hotspot for sunbath-loving families!
 Itinerary.

 8 – WEATHER & CLIMATE